mtrap007/CompareSPODRESDMD/README.md

 # CompareSPODRESDMD
-This repository contains all necessary code and data to recreate the results in "EXPLORING resDMD, sPOD THROUGH RECOGNITION OF LOW-FREQUENCY VARIABILITY IN THE NORTH ATLANTIC"
+This repository contains all necessary code and data to recreate the results in "EXPLORING resDMD, sPOD THROUGH RECOGNITION OF LOW-FREQUENCY VARIABILITY IN THE NORTH ATLANTIC", an undergraduate thesis by Megan R. Trapanese